 4. If you have permission to reproduce an image in a print book, you may also post that image on your website.
 T F

-5. Once you have copyright protection in Canada you automatically have protection in at least 172 countries that belong to the Berne Copyright Convention.
+5. Once you have copyright protection in Canada you automatically have protection in at least 174 countries (in addition to Canada) that belong to the Berne Copyright Convention.
 T F

 6. Copyright registration is mandatory in Canada.
 T F